 Use the Visual Designer to create overviews and insights (detailed views) of your processes and applications.

-Build you blueprint or landscape.
+Build your blueprint or landscape.

-5. Create a Click Through set of Views and Visualizations
+5. Create a Click-through set of Views and Visualizations

 Use the Visual Designer to create modern generated report views and visualizations of your architecture models.

-Create a click through set.
+Create a click-through set.

 6. Create Composed Architecture Layouts